Understanding The Real Estate Market of Park City, Utah

 The builder has a professional real estate representative watching out for their interests, and you deserve professional representation watching out for your interests.

-Buying a new home is a little more difficult and time-consuming than buying a resale.
-Having spent years working with builders, I have built a rapport with the builders and their agents that allow me to negotiate a better deal for you.
+Buying a new home is a little more complicated and time-consuming than buying a resale.
+Having spent years working with builders, we have built rapport with the builders and their agents, allowing us to negotiate a better deal for you.
 In addition, we can provide you with more information that the builder will supply regarding sold data, future development in the area that might affect your property's value, floor plans, and other options that might work well for you at a better value.

 We guide the builder's purchase contracts that protect the builder rather than the buyer.
-It is very important that your interests be professionally represented when you are entering into a contract for a semi-custom or a build-to-suit home.
-These transactions are complex and the contract details must be exact in order to protect you and to ensure you get exactly the home you want!
+Your interests must be professionally represented when entering into a semi-custom or build-to-suit home contract.
+These transactions are complex, and the contract details must be exact to protect you and ensure you get the home you want!